 Just Add Magic Update October 25th 2019: Amazon has released a brand new episode called ‘Just Add Magic New Protectors‘.
 The cookbook has moved on to Bay City and Kelly, Darbie, and Hannah must now help the New Protectors – Zoe, Ish and Leo become the new guardians of magic.
 No date available on a new full season.

 Back in 2015 Amazon Studios released a set of pilots that viewers then had to go and vote on if they wanted their favourite show to be developed into a full series.
 Just Add Magic was one of those pilots and was such a hit that the first season was released in 2016.
 In fact, Just Add Magic currently holds the record as “the most successful Amazon Original Kids premiere weekend in terms of U.S. Prime Video streams and hours”.

-The friendships are really lovely and while the plots have solid depth, they are pitted at just the right level for the audience with enough drama, fantasy, twists and turns to keep everybody engaged and happy.
+Similar to The Babysitters Club, the friendships are really lovely and while the plots have solid depth, they are pitted at just the right level for the audience with enough drama, fantasy, twists and turns to keep everybody engaged and happy.